Z10P/slope/README.md

 # Changelog
-1. Blocked Ads
-2. Made it much easier to deploy
+1. Made it much easier to deploy
-3. Fixed bug where if you were to deploy in a folder called anything but slope it would not deploy
+2. Fixed bug where if you were to deploy in a folder called anything but slope it would not deploy
-4. Made favicon local so it will still show up if the favicon hosting site is blocked
+3. Made favicon local so it will still show up if the favicon hosting site is blocked
-5. Fixed Credits
+4. Fixed Credits
+5. Added background styling

+# To-Do
+1. Add a light/dark mode switch